Michele Anthony: Industry honors

-In 2014, Anthony topped Billboard's Women in Music list, credited with reviving the Island and Def Jam record labels, and helping to reshape the company’s strategy for the current marketplace.
+In 2014, Anthony topped Billboard's Women in Music list, credited with reviving the Island and Def Jam record labels, and helping to reshape the company's strategy for the marketplace.
 In 2015, she was again named to Billboard's Women in Music list, credited for expanding revenue "in areas of expertise that we either didn't have or that needed to be reimagined."
-Anthony made the list again in 2016, credited with building UMG’s branding strategy, sponsorships, and digital marketing.
+Anthony made the list again in 2016, credited with building UMG's branding strategy, sponsorships, and digital marketing.
 For almost twenty years, Anthony has been named one of the top women in entertainment in The Hollywood Reporter's annual "Women in Entertainment" issue.

 Personal life

-Michele Anthony grew up in the music industry as her father, Dee Anthony, managed artists ranging from Tony Bennett to Peter Frampton.
-She began working in his office at age 12 and by 14 she was on the road with Joe Cocker.
-"It was a unique childhood that really gave me an education in the music industry," Anthony told Gillian G. Gaar in She's a Rebel: The History of Women in Rock & Roll.
-She graduated from George Washington University, and also holds a J.D. from the University of Southern California.
-In an interview with Billboard, she named her father and Gloria Steinem as the two biggest influences in her life and credits her mother for her work ethic.
+In an interview with Billboard in 2017, Anthony named her father and Gloria Steinem as the two biggest influences in her life and credits her mother for her work ethic.

+In a 2025 interview with Variety, Anthony said about Soundgarden manager Susan Silver: "Meeting Susan and the band as a very young lawyer and having the honor of representing them changed my life forever.
+Susan was and still is the den mother of what was one of the most flourishing and important music communities of our generation.
+She embraced me into that pioneering community of musicians, just as it was on the verge of changing music and culture forever.
+Soundgarden, with Susan as their manager, helped define that change.
+That was also the beginning of our lifetime friendship."